Home

 Outer Layer

 This is the external glass layer of the windshield.
-It's designed to withstand impacts from small objects like stones and to endure the harsh external environment, including varying weather conditions.
+It's designed to withstand impacts from small objects like stones and to endure harsh external environments, including varying weather conditions.

 Plastic Interlayer